swapnanildutta/30-Days-of-ML-Kaggle/README.md

 > All about the Boolean data type, which allows you to represent “`True`” and “`False`” in Python code.
 This will provide a strong foundation for understanding how to write conditional statements, which are used to modify how code runs based on whether certain conditions hold.

 ### Day 5

+> Python lists to store ordered collections of values.
+Lists are incredibly useful when writing code to manage several related variables.
+>
+> Efficient way to repeatedly execute code.
+With list comprehensions, you’ll often be able to condense code that would have taken several lines to just a single line!

+### Day 6